 Not into the morbid or macabre?
 You can never go wrong with classics like “Hocus Pocus” or “The Nightmare Before Christmas” for a comfy and cozy Halloween movie night.
 Whether you want something downright terrifying or just a little spooky, a scary movie marathon is bound to fill you with delight.

-5. Go to a haunted house or fall festival
+6. Visit a haunted house or fall festival.

 You don’t need drugs or alcohol to have a frightfully fun time with your loved ones this spooky season.
 If you’re worried that your substance use has gone too far, it’s never too late to get help (even on Halloween night).
 Contact The Recovery Village today to speak with someone who understands your struggle and can guide you toward the help you need.